learn-co-students/Capstone-Project_HTX-DS-111819/README.md

 Deadlines are denoted in **bold**, the rest are strong suggestions to help keep you on track.

-- February 19: If you have multiple ideas and are looking for instructor feedback, you should pitch 3 thought-out ideas to Bryan by the first Wednesday
+- February 19: If you have multiple ideas and are looking for instructor feedback, you should pitch 3 thought-out ideas to Bryan by the first Wednesday of the capstone module
 - **February 21:** You _must_ have Bryan approve your full project design by Friday, February 21

   - We suggest that, by this point, you have gathered all the data you'll be using (if relevant)